Christopher Maccabe: Career highlights

 He joined the Northern Ireland Cabinet Office as a researcher in 1971 and was appointed Assistant Private Secretary to the Chief Minister of Northern Ireland, Brian Faulkner in December 1973.
 After the fall of the power sharing Executive in May 1974 he served as Private Secretary to successive British Ministers in Northern Ireland between 1974 and 1977.

 Between 1980 and 1984 he was Special Assistant to the Chief Constable of the Royal Ulster Constabulary, Sir John Hermon, and a Director of the Northern Ireland Prison Service from 1988 to 1992.

 He was Head of the Northern Ireland Office's Political Affairs Division from 1992 to 2000; and Political Director of the NIO and British Joint Secretary of the British-Irish Intergovernmental Conference from 2000 to 2008.
 During that time he was deeply involved in negotiations (public and private) with all the political parties in Northern Ireland, the Irish Government and paramilitary groups.

 Significant appointments

 Member, Life Sentence Review Board, 1988–2000 board member, Institute for Advancement of Women in Politics, Queen's University Belfast, 2003–2006;

 Chairman, Board of Governors, Victoria College, Belfast, 2002–2009 (and member between 1989 and 2017);

 Independent Chair, Belfast Conflict Resolution Consortium, 2014–2017;

 Honorary Fellow, Institute of Irish Studies, University of Liverpool;

 Visiting lecturer, Dickinson College, Pennsylvania, 2010.

 Honours and qualifications

 He was appointed a Companion of the Most Honourable Order of the Bath (CB) by her Majesty Queen Elizabeth II in 2004.

-In March 2020 he was appointed Honorary Professor of Practice of Conflict Resolution in the Senator George J Mitchell Institute for Global Peace, Security and Justice at Queen's University Belfast.
+In March 2020 he was appointed Honorary Professor of Practice of Conflict Resolution in the Institute for Global Peace, Security and Justice at Queen's University Belfast.

 He is a Fellow of the Royal Society of Arts (FRSA) and holds bachelor's and master's degrees in law.